Gracyprojects/AWS-PROJECTS-/README.md

 # AWS-PROJECTS-
 Project #1: Host a website on AWS (Beginner)

-This beginner-friendly project will guide you through setting up a personal website using Amazon S3 and connecting it with a custom domain through Amazon Route 53.
+This beginner-friendly project will guide you through setting up a personal website using Amazon S3.

 Step #1: Design Your Website
 Design your own personal website or download an existing template.